Chrysalidocarpus lutescens: A comprehensive Growing Guide for Enthusiasts & Collectors.

 - Disadvantages: Variable nutrient content, slower action, potential odor

-Synthetic Options:
+Synthetic Option:

 - Slow-release pellets specific to palms